jpberriz/npmba/index.md

 ## Start here:

-1. Use the Quick Capacity Assessment Tool (QCAT).
-It will help you quickly identify where most capacity building work is needed in your organization.
-You will receive a two-page report that will give you an overview of your organization's capacity by functional area.
+1. Use the [Quick Capacity Assessment Tool (QCAT)](https://forms.gle/3Ad8Ly7Xc82i5nR78).
+You will receive a two-page report that will give you an overview of your organization's capacity to carry out its mission.

-2. Sign up for email updates.
-You will be able to sign up for our next Nonprofit Capacity Building Workshop.
-You will learn to use our Nonprofit Capacity Building Framework to build and grow your nonprofit.
+2. Sign up for [email updates](/signup) so you receive a notification of our next Nonprofit Capacity Building Workshop.

 <br/>

 ## Coming soon:

 * A Workshop on Nonprofit Innovation Management.
-* A Learning Community of peers that are building and growing their nonprofits.
+* A Learning Community of peers that are building their nonprofits.
 * A Nonprofit.MBA Book that will serve you as a reference manual.
 * A Knowledge Repository for you to browse and use for your daily work.